On this page:

 TEQSA is the ESOS agency for all higher education providers (within the meaning of the Tertiary Education Quality and Standards Agency Act 2011) across Australia.

-Jurisdictional coverage of the DESE
+Jurisdictional coverage of the Department of Education

 The DSA for a provider is the education agency responsible for approving schools to operate in their state or territory: